Skip to content

 6

-1. Same for each element
+1. Value per array.
+Same value for each element.

-2. Same for each row
+2. Value per column.
+Same values for each row.

-3. Same for each column
+3. Value per row.
+Same values for each column.